The Garden State is offering several financial assistance programs that could cover some of the costs of legal medicinal marijuana in New Jersey.

 The bill’s mission is to ensure everyone can afford medical marijuana in New Jersey.
 Since ounces of medical cannabis flower in New Jersey can reach $500 apiece, reimbursement for these expenses is essential for some.

-Since the federal government still views medical marijuana as a Schedule I drug lacking medicinal value, federal programs and programs connected to federal funding cannot cover medical cannabis legally.
+Since the federal government still views medical marijuana as a Schedule I drug lacking medicinal value, meaning federal programs and programs connected to federal funding cannot cover medical cannabis legally.
 This includes health and medical insurance.

 “We’re waiting for insurance coverage for this particular therapeutic but, not having that, we’re moving forward,” Conaway explained.
 “They are state-run programs with state-run dollars only, so there’s no implication of any federal program or action.”

 Medicinal Marijuana Businesses in New Jersey